Gastric Dilatation, Volvulus Or

 It doesn’t take the complex issues I have been discussing until now to cause a dog’s stomach to be too full.
 Simple gluttony plus the swell-potential of the things dogs eat are sufficient to cause a severe tummy ache – or worse.
 Dry dog chow is 6-10% water (moisture content).
 The natural diet of carnivores, lean meat, is about 80% water.
 When your dog fills his/her stomach with dry kibble and then drinks water, that dry kibble is going to swell considerably.

-Gastric dilatation/volvulus (GDV) and gastric dilatation (GD) are not the common condition of puppies and adult dogs that simply overeat and end up with a bloated abdomen and a severe tummy ache.
+Gastric dilatation/volvulus (GDV) and gastric dilatation (GD) are not the same thing as food engorgement, the common condition of puppies and adult dogs that simply overate and end up with a bloated abdomen and severe tummy ache.
 Most dogs that arrive with a history of food engorgement can be treated conservatively once GDV and neurogenic GD have been ruled out.
-Read more about “simple” food engorgement here and here.